stephengrice/synth-me/README.md

 Follow the steps below to try the speech synthesizer out.

 1. Make sure that all dependencies are installed.
-2. Clone this repository to your local machine.
+2. Clone or download this repository to your local machine.
 3. Open a terminal and navigate to the cloned directory.
-4. Run the command `python console.py`
+4. Run the command `python3 console.py`
 5. You will be prompted for a message.
 Enter what you want the engine to say!
 6. The program will end.
 Open output.wav to hear the result.